jstaples50/challenge_1_accessibility/README.md

 This project was designed to simmulate an on-the-job ticket or feature request.
 The main focus of the ticket was to make the starter code more accessible, but several other sub-objectives were achieved as well.
 Some issues that were resolved were:

--CSS code consolidated and commented
+- CSS code consolidated and commented
--HTML code tags changed to be more semantically correct -Alt text added to images to make them more accessible
+- HTML code tags changed to be more semantically correct
+- Alt text added to images to make them more accessible

 ## Installation